Is there a difference

 Can I reverse damaged cells?

-Yes, an antioxidant synergizer taken with a healthy lifestyle can reduce oxidative stress meaning less free radical damage to your cells and any new cells formed, thus protecting your DNA from premature aging and age related problems.
+Yes, an Nrf2 synergizer taken with a healthy lifestyle can reduce oxidative stress meaning less free radical damage to your cells and any new cells formed, thus protecting your DNA from premature aging and age related problems.